lorrainea/MARS/README.md

 <b>Installation</b>: To compile MARS, please follow the instructions given in file INSTALL.

 <b>INPUT</b>: A set of sequences in FASTA format.
 The input file is specified using the <b>-i</b> option.
-Typical input sequences include mitochondrial DNA, viroid, viral or other genomes, which have a circular molecular structure.
+Typical input sequences include mitochondrial DNA, viroid, viral or other circular genomes.

 <b>OUTPUT</b>: The set of refined (cyclically shifted) sequences with no gaps added in FASTA format.
 The output file is specified using the <b>-o</b> option.
 This output file can then be used as input to the preferred MSA program to obtain the final alignment.